ZerothAngel/PowerTool/README.md

 ## To Do ##

-*   Simple substitutions.
-Perhaps %player% and %location%, which would be replaced by the currently targeted player and the location of the currently targeted block respectively.
+*  More substitutions.
+Perhaps %location%, which would be replaced by the location of the currently targeted block respectively.
 *   Persistence &mdash; save powertools to database.